davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 }
 ```

-We want to make sure all the producer's (stuff) is all done and handed off by the time the consumer starts doing (stuff).
+We want to make sure all the producer's (stuff) is done by the time the consumer starts doing its (stuff).
 We don't want callers to handle fences and acquire-release and all that junk.
 In other words, we want to provide ordering guarantees for the *caller's code* that surrounds ours, in addition to making sure our code also works internally.

 If you think about it, the `fence()` calls we added before actually help us here too.
-The put fence waits not only for our write to `entries[i]`, but also for everything the caller did before calling our `put()` method; the poll fence holds not only our read of `entries[i]`, but also everything the caller does after `poll()` returns.
+The put fence waits not only for our write to `entries[i]`, but also for everything the caller did before calling our `put()` method; and similarly, the poll fence holds not only our read of `entries[i]`, but also everything the caller does after `poll()` returns.

 But can we do better than a full `fence()`?